HBClab/NiBetaSeries/CODE_OF_CONDUCT.rst

 Members of the community who violate these rules - no matter how much they have contributed to the NiBetaSeries, or how specialised their skill set - will be approached by Peer or Rita.
-If inappropriate behaviour persists after this discussion, the contributer will be asked to discontinue their participation in the project.
+If inappropriate behaviour persists after this discussion, the contributor will be asked to discontinue their participation in the project.

 **To report an issue you have with community interactions** please